The 20 Best Alternating Hemiplegia of Childhood Doctors Near Me in Maryland, US

 Offers Telehealth

-Marisa Flavin is a Physiatrist in Baltimore, Maryland.
+Marisa Flavin is a Pediatrics provider practicing medicine in Baltimore, Maryland.
 Dr. Flavin is rated as an Advanced provider by MediFind in the treatment of Alternating Hemiplegia of Childhood.
-Her top areas of expertise are Cerebral Palsy, Spastic Diplegia Infantile Type, Myotonia Congenita, Alternating Hemiplegia of Childhood, and Rhizotomy.
-Dr. Flavin is currently accepting new patients.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Cerebral Palsy, Spastic Diplegia Infantile Type, Myotonia Congenita, Alternating Hemiplegia of Childhood, and Rhizotomy.

 Experienced in Alternating Hemiplegia of Childhood